 Much recent academic literature on monetary policy has suggested that monetary aggregates should not play a large role in monetary policy decisions.
-Within the so-called new neoclassical synthesis, monetary developments are not seen as playing an active role in the transmission mechanism of monetary policy.
-Monetary policy rules advocated by adherents of these models are often moneyless they suggest that central banks can neglect or even ignore monetary developments when taking interest rate decisions.
-Moreover, many prominent empirical studies, in particular for the United States, have concluded that the demand for money is unstable in both long and short runs and that monetary developments largely constitute "noise" which policymakers would do well to ignore.
+Within the so-called new neoclassical synthesis or the New Keynesian model, monetary developments are not seen as playing an active role in the transmission mechanism of monetary policy.
+Monetary policy rules advocated by adherents of these models are often moneyless - they suggest that central banks can neglect or even ignore monetary developments when taking interest rate decisions.
+Moreover, many prominent empirical studies, in particular for the US, have concluded that the demand for money is unstable in both long and short runs and that monetary developments largely constitute "noise" which policy makers would do well to ignore.